humbhionline/humbhionline/src/main/resources/templates/blog/markdown/social.md

 has had a rich experience of designing and building User interaction for several projects as a UI/Ux architect.
 Some of the more recent projects were with Venky having Succinct framework as the backend.

 3. UnNamed (Yet to find)- A market development officer-volunteer.
-Whose role is to find ways to take the platform to sellers with volunteers/employees who are  feet on street evalgenizing this social movement..
+Whose role is to find ways to take the platform to sellers with volunteers who are  feet on street evalgenizing this social movement..
 <div style="page-break-after: always;"></div>

 ## Short-Medium Term Plans